waynetipsy/waynetipsy/README.md

 - 👋 Hello!

-- I’m Ifeanyi an Android/Kotlin Developer on a quest to achieve more.
+- I’m Ifeanyi an Android/Kotlin Developer.

 I have proven success with developing applications with flutter and in my current position.